SchrodingerZhu/area-exam-survey/writing/main.typ

 == Unified Framework in MLIR

 The last point is more of practical values.
-Different forms of reuse analysis is used in both Lean4 and Koka without a unified playground similar to the MMTk project for the Garbage Collection Community @1317436.
+Different forms of reuse analysis are used in both Lean4 and Koka without a unified playground similar to the MMTk project for the Garbage Collection Community @1317436.
 We hope to build up a framework with MLIR, as it provides handy dataflow analysis framework.
 The structured high-level operations can also be helpful when solving problems such as loop invariant hoisting.
 Being multi-leveled, once our IR framework is implemented, it immediately become available for others to utilize.
 Similarly, we may also benefit from the existing `linalg` and `tensor` dialect if we want to expose linear algebra features to our functonal languages.

 = Conclusions

 For functional programming, immutability is like a black chocolate, tasty but sometimes bitter.
-The referential transparency enforced by immutability simplifies analysis and enables various optimizations.
+The referential transparency enforced by immutability simplifies analyses and enables various optimizations.
 However, it also forbids most updates to happen inplace and makes many easy and efficient imperative patterns become complicated and costly in the functional world.
 We have covered such scenarios in @functional-programming.

 In this survey, we have delved into the studies attempting to solve the performance penalty of immutability without breaking it in visible ways.
 Traditional solutions utilizes static analysis and RC-encoded runtime information to capture the exclusivity of objects and thus enabling inplace updates without breaking the referential transparency assumptions of functional languages.

 Recent progress on RC-based reuse analysis figures out that reference count not only carries out the exclusivity in runtime but the associated operations such as decrement also provide precise spots where static analysis can kick in to reduce overhead and capture memory reuse or inplace update opportunities.
 The simplicity of RC runtime also enables efficient wrappers that manipulate imperative data structures in functional ways.

 There is still plenty room to improve with inplace update optimizations.
-In the last part of the survery, we listed some potential solutions to allow local mutability in RC runtime without pollute its simplicity, reduce RC checking overhead in tight loops to enable vectorization, and further reduce heap allocations with stack promotion.
+In the last part of the survey, we listed some potential solutions to allow local mutability in RC runtime without pollute its simplicity, reduce RC checking overhead in tight loops to enable vectorization, and further reduce heap allocations with stack promotion.

 High-performance functional language implementation is becoming increasingly important for various communities.
 We believe further improvements on the reuse analysis hold significant values for both academic research and industrial applications, enhancing the efficiency and effectiveness of functional programming languages and delivering better development experience.